Topological data analysis of C. elegans locomotion and behavior: Materials and methods

-The multiset $\textup{Dgm}_p(\mathcal{K})$ is a fundamental invariant and is the output of a persistence homology computation, with which further analyses can be carried out. \begin{definition} The multiset $\textup{Dgm}_p(\mathcal{K})$ is called the \defsty{$p$th persistence diagram of $\mathcal{K}$}. \end{definition}

-In the case of Vietoris-Rips complex of a pointcloud, persistence tries to find topology in a possibly finite set of points.
-If those points were sampled from, say, a manifold, persistence can be used to estimate the homology of the original manifold.
+The persistent homology of a Vietoris-Rips filtration can be represented by a multiset in $\mathbb{R}^2$ called a \emph{persistence diagram} in which each point gives the scale of the appearance and disappearance of a topological feature (such as a loop) in the filtration.

-\begin{example} \Cref{fig:fig8-persistence} shows the persistence in degree 1 of \cref{eg:fig8-filt-simpl-cx}.
-Notice that both (a) the persistence diagram and (b) the persistence landscape (see \cref{def:landscape}) show two cycles, but because they are born and die at exactly the same radius parameters they are plotted in the same place.
-The two cycles are shown in (c).
+\begin{example} \Cref{fig:fig8-simpl-cx-persistence} (B, C) show the persistent homology in degree 1 of \Cref{eg:fig8-filt-simpl-cx}.
+Notice that both (B) the persistence diagram and (C) the persistence landscape (see \Cref{def:landscape}) show two cycles, but because they are born and die at exactly the same radius parameters they are plotted in the same place.
+The two cycles are shown in (D). \end{example}